 How to Install Drop Ceiling Tiles

-Ceilume's 0.013" thick Feather-Light Ceiling Tile Collection and 0.030" thick Signature Ceiling Tile Collection can be installed in an approved ceiling suspension system using standard 1" face T-bar grid per the manufacturer's instructions.
-Some Signature styles may also be installed in slimline, 9/16" drop ceiling grid.
+Both Ceilume's 0.013" thick Feather-Light Ceiling Tile Collection and 0.030" thick Signature Ceiling Tile Collection can be installed in an approved ceiling suspension system using standard 1" face T-bar grid per the manufacturer's instructions.
+Many Signature styles may also be installed in slimline, 9/16" drop ceiling grid.

 Check building codes as required.